murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 A few weeks ago I had just such a usecase.
 I needed:

 - A Svelte web app with a textbox and a canvas
-- A WASM module, written in Rust, to manipulate the canvas
+- A WASM module, written in Rust, to render the text from the textbox onto the canvas
 - A web worker to execute the WASM module on a separate thread

 To my surprise, it took me several days to hack together a working app capable of the three bullets above.
 Both Svelte and WASM are newer technologies, so there isn't a ton of documentation about how to use them together, especially in a web worker.